Reverie: cello reimagining of Claude Debussy by Julian Lloyd Webber

-The young Debussy had not complete developed the style and tricks that would brand him as one of his generation's most notable talents.
-There are no fireworks here, no surprising explosions in texture - this is likely of a meditation.
+The young Debussy had not yet reached the full development of the style that would brand him as one of his generation's most unique talents, so it is only natural for Reverie to differ in tone.
+There are no fireworks here, no surprising explosions in texture — this is likely a form of meditation.

 Debussy was not satisfied when his publisher issued this piano piece from an old manuscript that had been lying about for some time.

 "I very much regret your decision to publish Rêverie, I wrote it in a hurry years ago and purely for commercial purposes.
 It is a work of no significance and, frankly, I consider it absolutely no good."